Our kindergarten program is for five and six year olds (Mighty Oaks) and runs five days each week.

 At Snack Time a song is sung or a poem recited, and then it’s “Mighty Oak Munch Time!”

-During Work Period, the children devote their time to reading readiness, mathematics, science, and social studies.
-The children are involved in cooking, painting, playing games, using Play-Doh, dressing up, working on the computer, listening to books at the listening center, building with blocks, Legos, or K-nex, as well as doing projects related to the topic being studied.
+During Work Time, the children devote their time to reading readiness, mathematics, science, and social studies.
+The children can be involved in cooking, painting, playing games, using Play-Doh, dressing up, listening to books at the listening center, building with blocks, Legos, or K-nex, as well as doing projects related to the topic being studied.
 We learn poems and songs in different languages relating to the unit being covered.

-The Mighty Oaks make their own alphabet books that reinforce letter sounds and teach the correct method of printing capital and lower case letters.
+The Mighty Oaks make their own alphabet books that reinforce letter sounds and teach the correct method of printing capital and lower case letters through Handwriting without tears.
 We use the Lindamood Phoneme Sequencing Program (LIPS), formerly known as Auditory Discrimination in Depth (ADD).
 This program teaches the children how sounds are made in their mouths and/or what shape their mouth is when making a particular sound.
 Our creative writing experiences enhance the reading and writing programs.

 For mathematics, we draw upon the “Every Day Math” program.
 Basically, the children learn the meaning of sets, one-to-one correspondence, estimating, recognizing, counting, and writing numbers from 0 to 100.
 Recognizing shapes, understanding and becoming familiar with patterns, number lines, and graphs are also included.
-Learning to deal with numbers and numerals is a goal to further the ability to think logically.
+Learning about mathmatical concepts is a goal to further the ability to think logically.

-Each child makes a science and social studies folder, which includes pictures and projects related to what has been learned and discovered.
+The sciences and social studies are woven into the Mighty Oak curriculum.
 We learn to recognize different places in the world on a map and make maps of our home, school, and the countries we study.
 We vote by ‘secret ballot’ to learn about voting and democracy.
-Different times and cultures are discussed as we study Native Americans, Columbus, Washington and Lincoln, Japan, Africa, England and its castles, and how Christmas is celebrated in different parts of the world.
+Different times and cultures are discussed as we study Native Americans, artists, space, Africa, England and its castles, and how Christmas is celebrated in different parts of the world.

 We study birds and observe a tree throughout the seasons; learning to become more observant of details and recognizing change and the passage of time.
-We expand our vocabulary as we learn new words such as ‘migrate,’ ‘chrysalis,’ ‘metamorphosis,’ ‘transparent,’ ‘symmetry,’ and more.
+We expand our understanding of the workld around us by learning about migration, metamorphosis,and life cycles.
 Work in all disciplines is generally done in small groups, allowing the children time and opportunity to develop at his/her own pace.

-Mighty Oaks also benefit from a regular yoga practice.
-The Acorn School yoga experience begins with presenting the notion that we are all made up of three important parts: the body, the mind, and the spirit.
-Each yoga class provides an opportunity for all participants to bring together a balance of these three parts through poses, imaginative play, and song.
-The balance brings calmness and strength to the child.
+Yoga – The Acorn School yoga experience begins with presenting the notion that we are all made of 3 important parts: the body, the mind and the spirit.
+Each yoga class provides an opportunity for all participants to bring together a balance of these 3 parts through poses, imaginative play and song.
+This balance brings calmness and strength to the practitioner.

-Learning about one’s body, acknowledging and nurturing their special gifts and strengths while filling up with vibrant energy are just a few of the many benefits children receive from our yoga practice.
+Learning about ones body, acknowledging and nurturing their special gifts and strengths while filling up with vibrant energy are just a few of the many benefits children receive from our yoga practice.
 Playful, creative and fun classes are always conducted with attention to keeping our bodies safe and healthy.
-This approach to yoga compliments Acorn’s mission to educate and nurture the whole child as they become active participants in establishing lifelong beneficial habits.

 - Develop a positive self-image and feeling of confidence through self-expression, positive reinforcement and the experience of success